neuralrp/neuralrp/README.md

 - **Semantic Search Engine** — sqlite-vec with all-mpnet-base-2 for meaning-based matching
 - **Quoted keys** — Exact phrase match for specific terms (e.g., "Great Crash Landing")
 - **Unquoted keys** — Semantic matching for concepts (e.g., dragon → dragons, draconic).
 YOu can think of quoted keys as exact bookmarks, unquoted as fuzzy search.
-- **Canon law** — Core world rules always included to prevent physics/magic violations
+- **Canon law** — Enforce your core world rules on a customizable turn basis

 ### Relationship Tracking